bloominstituteoftechnology/web-module-challenge-array-methods-and-callbacks/README.md

 2. Clone your fork (not Lambda's repo by mistake!).
 3. `cd` into your newly cloned repository.
 4. Create a new branch by typing `git checkout -b <firstName-lastName>`.
-5. Install dependencies by typing `npm install`.
-6. Run tests by typing `npm run test:watch`.
-7. Work on your branch, push commits and create PR as usual.

 ### Task 2: Minimum Viable Product